helm/charts/incubator/openvpn/README.md

 ###Certificates

-Certificates are generated with each deployment.
-This way there is no need to store them, but this may be an issue if the pods are restarted often or if there are many clients.
-We may enable a persistent storage of certs if this becomes an issue.
+New certificates are generated with each deployment.
+This chart was developed as a way to quickly set up a personal vpn.
+Supporting multiple users would require persistent storage of certificates to avoid unncessary regeneration.
+This will be added later if there is interest in multi-user support.

 ###Important values
 * service.externalPort: 443 - external LoadBalancer port